 Catering - Professional Cookery

-The structure of the programme is very similar to the Level 1 Diploma.
-The programme continues the development of professional cookery skills and associated knowledge.
-The Level 1 Diploma focuses on students’ understanding and skills development across cookery processes, the Level 2 Diploma refines skills across a broader range of commodities.
+The structure of the Level 2 programme continues the development of professional cookery skills and associated knowledge as it refines skills across a broader range of commodities.

 The course consists of 15 units, all of which are taught in a practical context.
-You will also study functional skill in Maths and/or English, attend tutorials and have invaluable work experience in our contemporary restaurant and refectory.
+You will also attend tutorials and have invaluable work experience in our contemporary restaurant and refectory.

 702 Developing skills for employment in the catering and hospitality industry